eddiebeach99/socialPositivityOnRealData/README.md

 1. **Bandit Identification:** Selects 50 bandits per dataset based on reward gaps and filtering criteria.
 2. **Agent Simulations:** Runs agents with varying learning biases in different environments for each dataset.

-(Contained in the modelSim and normativeSim python file)
+(Contained in the modelSim and normativeSim python files)

 ### `analysis/`
 Contains scripts for: